European Personnel Selection Office: Open Competitions

 The selection of staff is based on a system of open competitions.
 They are organised by EPSO for permanent positions as career civil servants, and for a limited number of fixed term contracts in accordance with the Staff Regulations of the EU institutions, on the basis of harmonised criteria.
 EPSO cannot consider any application or CV submitted outside the framework of an official competition or selection procedure.

 The details of an open competition are set out in a Notice of Competition, which is published in the Official Journal of the European Union and made available on the EPSO website.
 The Notice includes information on the selection criteria, the job profile and duties involved, the number of places on the reserve list, the qualifications and experience required, and the format of the tests at each stage of the selection process.
 To reach a wider range of candidates in the Member States, additional information about open competitions may be published in the national press, specialised press or electronic media.
 EPSO also participates in recruitment fairs for graduates in the Member States.

 The schedule of current and planned competitions is available on the EU Careers/EPSO Website.

 Selection Criteria

 The eligibility requirements for EPSO selection procedures vary depending on the profile sought.
-In general, EU citizenship and thorough knowledge of an EU language plus satisfactory knowledge of a second official EU language are required.
+In general, EU citizenship and thorough knowledge of a EU language plus satisfactory knowledge of a second official EU language are required.